285 Jay Street

 - Orthodontic Appliances to help in correcting mal alignments of the teeth

-The program in dental laboratory technology is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of "approval without reporting requirements"].
+Restorative Dentistry program at NYCCT is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of "approval without reporting requirements"].
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission's web address is: http://www.ada.org/en/coda.

 Since practice of dental laboratory technology is exposed to health hazards, the policies on bloodborne infectious diseases and infection control can be found at the following links: